The Purpose of the World Health Organization and Their Duties

 4. Antimicrobial resistance

-5. Elimination and eradication of high-risk communicable diseases.
+5. Elimination and eradication of high-risk infectious diseases.

 World Health Organization Commitment